 This machine is ideal; it will only take a few minutes to set and start the plasma cutter machine.
 Unlike the regular plasma cutter, this machine’s output is in DC, which means high speed and smoothness.
 Accompanied by it is the PAPST cooling system, which will ensure that the cutter’s temperature after a session is normal, and it will ultimately increase the work seed and potential.

-You can choose between the two amazing voltage input options; the dual voltage input can make the work even easier, enabling the workers to pick the metal’s exact and required voltage.
+You can choose between the two amazing voltage input options; the dual voltage input can make the work even easier, enabling them to pick the metal’s exact and required voltage.

 Sometimes, when the technicians are only going to the same metal all day, they can set the machine at a single voltage, but the arc cutter can be tuned for the automatic voltage control when it varies.